d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 For single text inputs, only $\mathbf{e}_A$ is used.
 BERT chooses the Transformer encoder as its bidirectional architecture.
-Common in the Transformer encoder, the learned positional embeddings are added at every position of the BERT input sequence.
+Common in the Transformer encoder, positional embeddings are added at every position of the BERT input sequence.
+However, different from the original Transformer encoder, BERT uses *learnable* positional embeddings.
-To sum up, :numref:`fig_` shows that the embeddings of the BERT input sequence are the sum of the token embeddings, segment embeddings, and positional embeddings.
+To sum up, :numref:`fig_bert-input` shows that the embeddings of the BERT input sequence are the sum of the token embeddings, segment embeddings, and positional embeddings.

+![The embeddings of the BERT input sequence are the sum of the token embeddings, segment embeddings, and positional embeddings.](../img/bert-input.svg) :label:`fig_bert-input`

 The following `BERTEncoder` class is similar to the `TransformerEncoder` class as implemented in :numref:`sec_transformer`.